programinglive/zettly/README.md

-# Todo Application
+# Zettly Application

-A modern, full-stack todo list application built with Laravel 12, React, Inertia.js, TailwindCSS, and shadcn/ui.
+Zettly is a modern, full-stack todo list application built with Laravel 12, React, Inertia.js, TailwindCSS, and shadcn/ui.
 Create, manage, and track your todos with a beautiful and responsive interface.

 ## Quick Start